-The Fund's Audit Committee is comprised of Robert F. Taylor, as Chairman, Lorne B. Gordon and Douglas J. Haughey, each of whom is independent and financially literate within the meaning of the Multilateral Instrument 52-110 - Audit Committees of the Canadian Securities Administrators.
+The Fund's Audit Committee is comprised of Robert F. Taylor, as Chairman, Lorne B. Gordon, Douglas J. Haughey, and Leslie A. O'Donoghue, each of whom is independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators.
 Set forth below are additional details regarding each member of the Audit Committee.